Canine Influenza Virus (CIV)

 Our veterinarians are ready to identify and treat cases of CIV.
 If you notice any of these signs make an appointment at our clinic in Oakland by calling (510) 569-1606 or contact your regular vet to receive treatment.
 Do not bring your dog into a vet’s office.
 Alert staff and have them examine your dog in your car.

-Canine Influenza Virus (CIV) has been prevalent in the local news recently with confirmed cases at two Oakland shelters.
+Canine Influenza Virus (CIV) is relatively new to the U.S. first identified in 2015.
 Canine influenza is a highly contagious respiratory illness.
 CIV is not contagious to people or cats, but can affect dogs of any breed, age, sex or health status.

 What to look out for: